 Jersey’s relationship with the English Crown began with the Norman invasion of England in 1066, after which William the Conqueror sat as both William I of England and Duke of Normandy, the latter of which Jersey was a part.

 In 1204, when King John lost continental Normandy to the French King Phillipe-Auguste, the people of Jersey made the decision to remain loyal to the English Crown.
-In return for the Island’s demonstration of loyalty, King John granted Jersey numerous rights and privileges, subsequently confirmed in numerous Royal Charters, which are reflected in the level of autonomy we continue to enjoy to this day.
+In return for the Island’s demonstration of loyalty, King John granted Jersey numerous rights and privileges, subsequently confirmed in numerous Royal Charters, which are reflected in the level of autonomy we continue to enjoy today.

 Jersey is not part of the United Kingdom and is not represented in the British Houses of Parliament.
-The UK Parliament does not legislate for the Island without consent.
-The UK Government, on behalf of the Crown, does retain formal responsibility for the Island’s defence and, to some extent, its foreign affairs, though it is settled constitutional practice that the UK consults Jersey before it may bind the Island to obligations in international law.
+By charter and convention, the UK Parliament does not legislate for the Island without consent.
+The UK Government, on behalf of the Crown, retains formal responsibility for the Island’s defence and, to some extent, its foreign affairs.
+However, it is settled constitutional practice that the UK consults Jersey before it may bind the Island to obligations in international law.

 In recent years, the Government of Jersey has held increasing responsibility for its own external relations.
-A framework agreement signed in 2007 recognised that Jersey has an international identity which is different from that of the UK.
+A framework agreement signed in 2007 recognised that Jersey has an international identity which is distinct from that of the UK.
 Accordingly, the Island has now signed a number of international agreements directly with foreign countries.
-In line with its growing international identity, Jersey adopted a new role of Minister for External Relations in September 2013 and now operates three overseas representative offices in London, France, and Brussels, the latter two of which are operated jointly with the Bailiwick of Guernsey.
+In line with its growing international identity, Jersey adopted a new role of Minister for External Relations in September 2013 and now operates three overseas representative offices in London, France, and Brussels (the latter two of which are operated jointly with the Bailiwick of Guernsey).

-Jersey necessarily imports an array of goods to meet the needs of the population.
+Jersey necessarily imports an array of goods and services to meet the needs of the population.
 The vast majority of these imports come to the Island from the United Kingdom.
 Reciprocally, the UK is also a major export market for many of the goods and services provided by businesses and industries in Jersey, including high-value produce such as Jersey Royals, oysters, and dairy products.
 The majority of Jersey’s communications links (flight paths, shipping routes and digital traffic) are with the UK.

 The British pound and Jersey pound (valued 1:1) are Jersey’s major retail currencies.

 Jersey is part of the Common Travel Area (CTA) which allows free movement of people to and from the UK, the Republic of Ireland, Guernsey and the Isle of Man.
-Passengers are not required to go through formal passport checks when travelling within the CTA, although airlines will require you to present some form of photographic identification.
-Providing you are lawfully in the UK and will be travelling according to your immigration permissions, you will not need a separate visa to travel to Jersey.
+Passengers are not required to go through formal passport checks when travelling within the CTA, although airlines will require some form of photographic identification.
+Providing that a passenger is lawfully in the UK and travelling according to immigration permissions, no separate visa is required to travel to Jersey.